Your cart is empty. Let's fix that!

 Several studies in recent years have highlighted the correlation between folate levels and sperm quality.

 In one study, researchers found that higher levels of key nutrients like folate were tied to improved sperm quality.
-Diets high in folate may contribute to the production of healthier sperm and, subsequently, improve the chances of successful conception.
+Diets high in folate may contribute to the production of healthier sperm and, subsequently, support the chances of successful conception.

-Another significant study concluded that total normal sperm count increased in both subfertile and fertile men after treatment with folic acid and zinc sulfate.
+Another significant study concluded that total normal sperm count increased in both infertile and fertile men after treatment with folic acid and zinc sulfate.
 This study supports the idea that folic acid supplementation may increase sperm count and fertility in men regardless of whether they have known fertility issues.

 The positive effects of folate on sperm health can be attributed to its crucial role in promoting proper DNA synthesis and reducing DNA damage.
 Folate is vital for DNA replication, ensuring the accurate copying of genetic information.
 This is particularly important during the development of sperm cells, as errors in DNA replication can lead to sperm abnormalities, reducing the chances of successful conception.

-How can folate support male fertility?
+How can folate support male fertility health?

 The recommended daily intake of folate for adult men is 400 mcg.

-Are there any natural sources of folate?
+Are there any naturally derived sources of folate?

 Good sources of folate include leafy greens, legumes, avocados, and fortified cereals.